surajsharma/singularity/src/journals/self/noself.md

 ### February

+- #mentalmodels #ssf "when the disease is unreal, diagnosis is the cure"

 - before i came on the scene everyone hated capitalism, after i came, they hated me and forgot capitalism. #ssf

 - racist child abusers and peeping toms now expect "good vibes", that is not how this works, batten the hatches.